mandymejia/mandymejia.github.io/about.md

 permalink: /about/
 ---

 I am an associate professor in the Department of Statistics at Indiana University, where I lead the Statistical Methods for Individualized Neuro-Discovery (StatMIND) Lab.
-Learn more about the lab's work at [statmindlab.com](https://www.statmindlab.com/), where you can also access my CV and links to software packages.
-My work is supported by grants from the National Institutes of Health, the National Science Foundation, and a Women in STEM2D fellowship from Johnson & Johnson.
+My group develops and applies statistical methods for functional neuroimaging data, with an eye to individualized modeling and clinical translation.
+Developing open-source user-friendly software is a big focus of the lab.
+Learn more at [statmindlab.com](https://www.statmindlab.com/).

+My work is supported by grants from NIH, NSF, and a Women in STEM2D fellowship from Johnson & Johnson.
+I work closely with engineers, neuroscientists, psychologists, physicists and clinicians, as well as other statisticians and data scientists.
+These days I am excited about many things: fMRI-based biomarker development for Alzheimer's disease (AD), data-driven hemodynamic response function modeling, scrubbing, harmonization, brain network mapping with Bayesian models, and fast spatial Bayesian modeling for fMRI.
+To learn about opportunities to join the lab, visit [statmindlab.com/join-us](https://www.statmindlab.com/join-us) or email me at [afmejia at iu dot edu].

 Through this blog, I reflect on questions and challenges that come up in my research in neuroimaging statistics.
 I share insights, tools and knowledge relevant to the analysis of neuroimaging data, which I hope will be of use to others.

-I am currently (Spring 2024) on sabbatical at the National University of Singapore.